gitkraken/gk-cli-docs/cli/cli-home.md

 ## Get Started with GitKraken CLI

-GitKraken CLI works out of the box without requiring login.
-For advanced features such as AI commit and PR generation, cloud workspace support, and integration sync, log in to your GitKraken account:
+GitKraken CLI works seamlessly right out of the box—no login required to get started.
+To unlock the full potential of your workflow with features like AI-powered commit and PR generation, cloud workspace support, MCP integration, and sync capabilities, simply login to your GitKraken account:

 ```
 gk auth login
 ```

 This command opens your default browser to complete authentication.

+If no default browser is set on your device, the URL will appear in your terminal.
+Copy this URL and open it in any browser, then enter the code provided by [gk.dev](gitkraken.dev) to complete the login process.

 ### Set Your GitKraken Organization